 Your needs can and should be in tune with those of others

-No one is selfish for wanting to meet their own needs and act freely according to what they believe in, according to their personality.
-You should be able to do what you want within the limits of respect and balance.
+No one is selfish for wanting to meet their own needs and act freely in line with their beliefs and personality.
+You should be able to do what you want within the limits of respect for others and yourself.

 - If you want to take a weekend trip alone or with a friend, neither your family nor your partner should take that the wrong way.
 The basis of happiness is built on trust and respect.